doryphores/dirty-bomb/README.md

 ## Starting the app

-THe previous step should have installed the Atom Shell binary so you can start the app by running the `npm start` script.
+THe previous step should have installed the Electron binary so you can start the app by running the `npm start` script.

 ```bash
 $ npm start